The 2020 Emmy Nominations Are Here! Find Out The Snubs, Surprises, And Deserving Nominees

 Curious about the nominees for other categories, like directing?
 You can find a full list here.

-Are you happy with the 2020 Emmy Awards nominations?
+Are you happy with the 2020 Emmy Awards nominations compared to 2019?
 Let us know your thoughts, and who you hope takes home the biggest prizes!

 Featured image via HBO.